 Grammy winning songwriter, solo artist, and Creed frontman, Scott Stapp’s 1st album in six years, THE SPACE BETWEEN THE SHADOWS is a driving, propulsive celebration of overcoming that debuted in the Top 5 and Top 10 on album charts in the U.S. and UK.

-“When you’re looking dead-on down a dark tunnel, everything turns to shadow.
-But when you start to take one day at a time, you begin to see the space between the shadows.
-At that point, you begin to see the light and the color.
-The world begins to takes shape in a whole new way.”
+“When you’re looking down a dark tunnel, everything is shadow.
+But taking one day at a time, you start to see the space between the shadows; the light and the color.
+The world takes shape in a whole new way.”

-As recovery reshaped his perspective, Scott and his wife of thirteen years, Jaclyn, moved with their three children to a community outside Nashville, TN.
-Since the move three years ago, Scott not only found a haven for his family, he’s found a musical community that nurtures creativity and is renowned for turning sad stories into amazing music.
+As recovery reshaped his perspective, Scott and his wife of fourteen years, Jaclyn, moved with their three children to Nashville, TN.
+There, Scott found a haven for his family in a community that nurtures creativity and is renowned for turning sad stories into amazing music.

-As someone who has received the help of others in overcoming his own dark shadows, Scott Stapp pays it forward through his own With Arms Wide Open Foundation, which helps military vets and their families with issues of drug addiction, PTSD-triggered mental health issues and suicide prevention.
-His efforts were applauded in 2017 when the Florida Association of Broadcasters gave him the Florida Service Award and in 2018 he was inducted into the Florida Music Hall of Fame.
+As someone who has received the help of others, Scott Stapp is a mentor to those who still struggle and, in gratitude, he ‘pays it forward’ through his own With Arms Wide Open Foundation, which helps military vets and their families with issues of drug addiction, PTSD-triggered mental health issues and suicide prevention.
+His efforts were applauded in 2017 when the Florida Association of Broadcasters gave him the Florida Service Award and in 2018, he was inducted into the Florida Music Hall of Fame.